laryziinha/-TCG-Simulator-Cards-Name/README.md

     Identifies the original file (using the name from Column A).
     Renames the file to the new name specified (using the name from Column B).
-    This process is repeated for all the files listed in the spreadsheet, ensuring that all the filenames and their respective mod cards are updated correctly.
+    This process is repeated for all the files listed in the spreadsheet, ensuring that all filenames and their respective mod cards are updated correctly.

 Output